mahimairaja/aquisitions/SELF_NOTES.md

 18. Added Auth Validations schemas using zod
 19. Defined the auth logic inside auth controller and called from auth routes
 20. Defined utility function for Validation formatting
+21. Install bcrypt using npm install

+### Notes on destructioning

+- [ newUser ] - this is how we destructure values from a array
+- { name, user } - this is how we destructure an object

+22. Created function in auth service to hash function using brcypt and logic to create user in database with drizzle orm
+23. Added logic to create user in auth controllers